KarinaJadia/Other-Projects/README.md

 speed-accuracy-typer-v2.py - Basically a more accurate version of the speed-accuracy-typer.py, but with more accurate results.
 It doesn't use the matrix as heavily and is literally only for fun.

 decimal-numbers.py - Takes user input and either converts to or from binary or hexadecimal depending on which they select, using my little algorithm.
 Uses lists and a little math.

+IEEE-32-bit-maker.py - Takes user input and converts it to IEEE 754 32-bit recision floating point format.
+Can only handle decimals.
+A lot of converting to string and float and int and back to make it work and look pretty.